archivesspace/archivesspace/launcher/ead_export/README.md

 ArchivesSpace repository EAD Exporter
 =====================================

-Exports all resource record EAD XML files associated with a single repository into a zip archive.
+Exports all published resource record EAD XML files associated with a single repository into a zip archive.
 This zip file will be saved in the ArchivesSpace data directory (as defined in `config.rb`) and include the repository id in the filename.

 Usage
 -----